 - Look for health services.
 Make sure you know how to access health services, both for routine care and emergencies, in your new environment.
 This information may be included at your host university orientation.
 If not, contact the international office at your host institution.

 - Use moderation when drinking alcohol.
 If you consume alcohol, consume it in moderation and follow the UNCP alcohol policy.
 Because students under 21 are legally permitted to drink in many countries, American students are sometimes tempted to overdo it overseas.
 Alcohol can dehydrate you, further stress your body, and impair your judgment, all of which add strain in a new environment.

 Your mental health is also a concern while studying abroad.
 Adjusting to another culture typically involves stress for study abroad students, and stress is the number one cause of exacerbation of a preexisting mental illness.
-IP and staff at your host university can help put you in touch with the appropriate resources for counseling and advice.
+OGE and staff at your host university can help put you in touch with the appropriate resources for counseling and advice.
 If you have a mental health condition, it is important that you go to your doctor prior to departure, sign a release for medical records, and take a copy of your records with you on the study abroad program.
 This will aid the process if you need to meet with a doctor overseas.
 For students with the UNC system health insurance (required for all UNCP programs), the insurance provider (HTH) can help identify a counselor abroad in advance so that medical records can be released directly.

 - If you are studying abroad through UNCP, ISEP or Magellan, you are required to purchase the UNC system health insurance (HTH).
 The UNC system policy provides low-cost comprehensive primary medical coverage with no deductible.
 Further information will be given to you at orientation.
 You can also maintain your own secondary insurance.